PedroVellon/RushHour/README.md

 <a id="english"></a>
 An advanced, highly-optimized algorithmic solver for the classic **Rush Hour** puzzle game.
 Modeled as a state-space search problem, this engine explores thousands of potential board configurations to find the optimal sequence of moves to free the red car ('A') from a traffic jam.

-🏆 **Achievement:** This implementation achieved **3rd place in the global efficiency and execution time ranking** of my university cohort, only surpassed by two legacy implementations written in low-level languages by the teaching staff.
+🏆 **Achievement:** This implementation achieved **3rd place in the global efficiency and execution time ranking** of my university cohort, only surpassed by two legacy implementations written in low-level C/COBOL by the teaching staff.

 ## 🧠 The Problem
 Rush Hour is played on a 6x6 grid.
 Vehicles (cars of length 2 and trucks of length 3) are placed horizontally or vertically.
 They can only move forward and backward along their axis.
 The goal is to clear a path so the red car ('A'), starting in a central row, can exit through the right edge of the board.